Sean Kern

-Sean Kern (born July 11, 1978) is an American water polo player.
-His position is center forward (two-meter offense).
+Sean Kern (born July 11, 1978) was an American swimmer and water polo player who has played primarily in the position of center forward (two-meter offense) and represented the United States Men's Water Polo team in the 2000 Sydney Olympics.
 During his water polo career, Kern was a four-time All-American, two-time National Player of the Year, two-time NCAA champion and three-time UCLA scoring leader.
 After his 1999 season, Kern was honored as the first-ever male recipient to receive the Peter J. Cutino Award.
-At the 2000 Sydney Olympics, he scored 3 goals for the US team.